 I love writing, and enjoy my work a lot, which is a blessing.
 I kept it away from my children when they were young, because I didn’t want my work interfering with their life, and particularly my fame, once I got famous.
 I never did interviews, publicity, or book tours, and kept a very low profile.
 I still do!
 My children are very supportive of me.
 And I respect the careers they have chosen in fashion, business, sales, internet, film, and my oldest daughter is a social worker in pediatric oncology, which is angel’s work.

-I’ve written 129 books (I’m published in 69 countries and 43 languages), which seems like a lot, even to me.
-I publish three books a year, and work on several at the same time.
+I’ve written 161 books (I’m published in 69 countries and 43 languages), which seems like a lot, even to me.
+I publish six books a year (7 this year), and work on several at the same time.
 Sometimes I work on five books at the same time.
 It sounds crazy, but it works for me, like an artist who has several painting in progress.
 It’s a juggling act, but I love it.
 And I try to keep the books different, so I do historicals and books with contemporary themes, books that deal with problems or tragedies and what that does to people’s lives.
 The books are set in industries or particular settings.
 I learn a lot when I write them.
 I also write happy or fun books.
 Sometimes I laugh out loud when I’m writing, or cry when I’m writing a sad part.
 If you laugh or cry when you’re reading them, you can bet that I did too when I wrote them.
 I’ve also written non-fiction, poetry and children’s books, and in the past 2 years lyrics for songs in French and English.
 I have a new children’s book coming out next year, about my white long hair teacup Chihuahua, called “Pretty Minnie in Paris” (It’s my 17th children’s book).

 Mostly, what I’ve done in my life is raise kids and write.
 I’ve always been a working mother, which is sometimes a juggling act beyond belief, especially with a lot of kids.
 But I also love art and design.
 I went to French schools all my life, all through high school, and then I went to NYU and Parsons School of Design.
 I trained as a fashion designer, but never worked in that field, but design is still under my skin.
 I love fashion, and do interior design every chance I get, for myself, my kids, or friends.
 It is so exciting to plan a home or apartment, and see it all come together.
 It’s like a fantasy come to life, and still excites me every time.
 As a work experience, after writing, I probably enjoy interior design most, and art and fashion after that.